Working with a Divorce Lawyer in Stafford, Virginia

 Divorce happens to numerous people every day.
 At Calinger Law, we aim to make the legal process easy to understand and affordable.
 You probably never imagined this would happen.
 We’ll do our best to help you persevere through the divorce process and positively forward with your life.
-Adam Calinger is your divorce lawyer in Fairfax, Virginia.
+Adam Calinger is your divorce lawyer in Stafford, Virginia.
 Adam Calinger is also your divorce lawyer in Prince William, Loudoun, Stafford, Fredericksburg, and Spotsylvania.

 The most common ground for divorce in Virginia is divorce based on a one year separation.
 Virginia Code 20-91(9)(a) provides that if spouses separate and live apart for one year with one of them intending the separation to be permanent, this constitutes a ground for divorce.
 It’s simple and straightforward.
 Neither party is held to blame.
 Judges routinely grant this ground for divorce.